AyaanZaveri/MNIST/README.md

 **Check it out:** https://huggingface.co/spaces/ayaanzaveri/mnist

 ## What is it?
 The number detector let's you input a number from 0 through 9.
+Then it predicts it.

+## How it works
+It uses the MNIST Dataset alongside a Convolutional Neural Network for accurate predections.